Honors Program in Film Studies

 3. You must have a minimum GPA of 3.25 in the film studies major and an overall GPA of at least 3.0 or consent of the film studies faculty.

-The honors thesis should deal with a subject not treated in film studies courses or should treat in significantly greater depth a subject that is part of a regularly scheduled course.
+Honors projects with a film studies focus consist of an honors thesis paper.
+The thesis should deal with a subject not treated in film studies courses or should treat in significantly greater depth a subject that is part of a regularly scheduled course.
 Normally, such projects will be 30-50 pages in length.
-The thesis should be scholarly, with potential for application to a candidate's post-baccalaureate career or studies.
+The thesis should be scholarly, with potential for application to a candidate's post-graduation career focus or planned graduate degree studies.

 For further information, contact Vincent Bohlinger at vbohlinger@ric.edu.